adobe/spectrum-css/.changeset/mighty-pigs-accept.md

 "@spectrum-css/meter": minor
 ---

-Adjust progressbar styles, story and template to support proper width token and sizes for medium and large variants
+Adjust progressbar styles, story and template to support proper width token and sizes for medium (desktop) and large (mobile) platforms.

+Removed mods
+`--mod-meter-inline-size`

+New mods
+`--mod-progressbar-inline-size`